SajinaPK/AWS_Learning/Solution_Architect/12_CloudFront_GlobalAccelerator/CloudFront.md

 - **ALB or EC2 as an origin**
 ![Alt text](images/ALBorEC2.png)
-(CloudFront can access any HTTP backend which includes and EC2 instance or ALB)
+(CloudFront can access any HTTP backend which includes EC2 instance or ALB)
 (We have an HTTP backend here on an EC2 instance)
 (For users to access this through CloudFront, the edge locations will make request to the EC2 instance hence they **must** be public)
 (The EC2 instances must be public, otherwise edge locations will not be able to access it, because there is not private VPC connectivity in CloudFront)